rockerBOO/awesome-neovim/README.md

 - [jubnzv/virtual-types.nvim](https://github.com/jubnzv/virtual-types.nvim) - Neovim plugin that shows type annotations as virtual text.
 - [jose-elias-alvarez/nvim-lsp-ts-utils](https://github.com/jose-elias-alvarez/nvim-lsp-ts-utils) - Utilities to improve the TypeScript development experience for Neovim's built-in LSP client.
 - [ray-x/navigator.lua](https://github.com/ray-x/navigator.lua) - Learn existing code quickly and navigate code like a breeze.
 A swiss army knife makes exploring LSP and 🌲Treesitter symbols a piece of 🍰.
-- [liuchengxu/vista.vim](https://github.com/liuchengxu/vista.vim) - List all functions and variables in a window of your current file.
 - [simrat39/symbols-outline.nvim](https://github.com/simrat39/symbols-outline.nvim) - A tree like view for symbols in Neovim using the Language Server Protocol.
 Supports all your favourite languages.
 - [tamago324/nlsp-settings.nvim](https://github.com/tamago324/nlsp-settings.nvim) - A plugin for setting Neovim LSP with JSON files.
 - [simrat39/rust-tools.nvim](https://github.com/simrat39/rust-tools.nvim) - Tools for better development in rust using Neovim's builtin LSP.